New Student Resources

 Here are some of the most commonly accessed websites and tools you'll need.

-- Center for Learning and Academic Success – The Center for Learning and Academic Success Services supports Drexel Dragons through a variety of services.
-They seek to empower students to develop skills and strategies that foster academic success and personal growth through purposeful interactions with peer and professional staff.
+- Center for Learning and Academic Success – The Center for Learning and Academic Success Services (CLASS) supports Drexel Dragons through a variety of services including academic coaching, tutoring, and workshops.
+While working with CLASS, students develop skills and strategies to enhance their learning and academic success.

 - Disability Resources – Disability Resources empowers individuals who have documented disabilities by working together to provide reasonable accommodations, including auxiliary aids, and services for in-need students and family visitors on campus.
 Disability Resources also provides education and guidance across the broad University community.